PennyLaneAI/qml/dependencies/README.md

 This file specifies the allowed versions of dependencies for building and running demonstrations when targeting the most recent **development builds** of PennyLane and its associated plugins.
 The actual dependencies are defined in the requirements files; the constraints file only restricts which versions can be installed.
 This ensures compatibility with cutting-edge features and ongoing development.
 Unless a new global development dependency is being added, you likely don't need to modify this file.

 *   **Location:** `./constraints-dev.txt`
-*   **Purpose:** Defines dependencies for the `qml build --dev` command.
+*   **Purpose:** Defines dependencies for the `demo build --dev` command.

 ### `constraints-plc-dev.json`

 This file specifies the allowed release versions of PennyLane, Lightning, and Catalyst for **development builds**.
-These packages are currently installed **only if the demo is set to be executed** (`qml build --execute --dev`).
+These packages are currently installed **only if the demo is set to be executed** (`demo build --execute --dev`).
 The latest version available on test-pypi, whose release version matches the constraint, is what gets installed (e.g. 0.45.0.dev15 == 0.45.0, 0.45.0rc7 == 0.45.0, 0.46.0.dev3 != 0.45.0, etc.).
 Only update this constraint after a new release, so that the release candidate versions continue to be used during feature freeze.
 Unless you're a release manager, you likely don't need to modify this file.

 *   **Location:** `./constraints-plc-dev.json`
-*   **Purpose:** Defines PennyLane, Lightning, and Catalyst versions for the `qml build --execute --dev` command.
+*   **Purpose:** Defines PennyLane, Lightning, and Catalyst versions for the `demo build --execute --dev` command.
 *   **Format:** JSON array of package objects, with the package name as it appears on PyPi, and the major version of the upcoming release.
 Order of entries must be preserved (Catalyst, then Lightning, then PennyLane).

 ### `constraints-stable.txt`